MSP-code/Morning_Clock/README.md

 * Selectable dawn length.
 * No annoying beeper ;)
 * All constant settings are stored in EEPROM
+* In case of power failure, clock will continue to operate from battery (3xAAA)
 ## Menu Modes/Manual
 Modes are given in switching order, and are changed by pressing **Set** button.
 * Clock - **default mode** - shows current time.
 Second dot (HH.MM) is blinking in all modes with frequency 0.5Hz indicating that clock is working.
 Buttons operations: